-The Company has established an Investor Relations Policy, which describes the general guidelines and defines the responsibilities in relation to the handling of material information and the communication with financial market.
+The Company has established an Investor Relations Policy, which describes the general guidelines and defines the responsibilities in relation to the handling of material information and the communication with financial market and shareholders.
 It is in the interest of the Company to maintain effective communication with the financial community and other stakeholders in order to achieve a fair valuation on the Company's securities and at the same time, enhance shareholders' value.
 The critical element of effective communication process is to provide accurate, complete and transparent information of the Company, along with a timely update on any material changes that occur.
-The integrity of the capital market is based on full and fair disclosure so that all investors have equal access to material information of the Company.
+The integrity of the capital market is based on full and fair disclosure so that all investors and shareholders have equal access to material information of the Company.
+The Board was satisfied with the review of the implementation and effectiveness of this policy, which could effectively provide a two-way communication platform by the Company with the investors and shareholders by way of regular meetings and timely update of the Company's financial results and developments.